Egyptian court seeks death penalty for ex-president Mursi

 "I don't trust the judges frankly.
 We used to have democracy, but we don't anymore," said the accountant.

-In a separate case that risks sparking anti-government backlash, a court outlawed football fan clubs known as "Ultras," which have participated in political demonstrations and violence since the 2011 uprising.
+In a separate case that risks sparking anti-government backlash, a court outlawed soccer fan clubs known as "Ultras," which have participated in political demonstrations and violence since the 2011 uprising.

 (Additional reporting by Omar Fahmy in Cairo and Tulay Karadeniz in Ankara; Editing by Michael Georgy, Dominic Evans and Steve Orlofsky)